But you still need to activate your account.

 On Friday, Collins said she had been working all week with a “fairly small group” of Republican senators and leaders to ensure rules would allow House impeachment managers and Trump’s lawyers to call witnesses.
 Collins declined to say how large the group was, but she said “we should be completely open to calling witnesses.”

-“I am hopeful that we can reach an agreement on how to proceed with the trial that will allow the opportunity for both the House and the president’s counsel if they choose to do so,” she said.
+“I am hopeful that we can reach an agreement upon how to proceed with the trial that will allow the opportunity for both the House and the president’s counsel to call witnesses if they choose to do so,” she said.

 Spokespeople for McConnell and the White House didn’t comment on Collins’ announcement on Friday, nor did spokespeople for four other Republican senators who were asked by the Bangor Daily News if their bosses were among those negotiating with Collins.